pmoerenhout/gsm0348/README.md

 ![System overview](/resources/system-overview.png?raw=true "System overview")

 ### The project
-This project designed to help building Receiving/Sending Entity.
-It provides library for construction of Secured Packets with all required security procedures - signing and ciphering, padding, redundancy checking and etc.
+This project designed to help building an Receiving/Sending Entity.
+It provides a library for construction of Secured Packets with all required security procedures - signing and ciphering, padding, redundancy checking and etc.

 ### Capability
-Short Message Service Point-to-Point (SMS-PP), Cell Broadcast (SMS-CB), CAT_TP and TCP/IP (HTTPS) are supported, except for the identification packer for TCP/IP.
+Short Message Service Point-to-Point (SMS-PP), Cell Broadcast (SMS-CB), USSD, CAT_TP and TCP/IP (HTTPS) are supported, except for the identification packer for TCP/IP.

 ### Links
 * [ETSI TS 102 225 v13.0.0](https://www.etsi.org/deliver/etsi_ts/102200_102299/102225/13.00.00_60/ts_102225v130000p.pdf)